logo left

 cook uncovered to redice the liquid

-1. Turn up the heat, add your chicken & stir for about 5 minutes until the chicken whitens then lower the heat & cook for 15 minutes until the chicken is cooked through.
+1. Turn up the heat, add your chicken & stir for about 5 minutes until the chicken whitens then lower the heat & cook until the chicken is cooked through — about 10 mins.

 add chicken